TURKMENISTAN: More than half Ashgabad's mosques now destroyed

 The new Law was announced by President Gurbanguly Berdymukhamedov on 12 January, approved in the Mejlis (parliament) on 26 March and came into force on 12 April, the day of its publication on the government website.
 The text of the new Law does not appear to have been made public in advance and no public discussion of any draft took place (see F18News 18 April 2016 http://www.forum18.org/archive.php?article_id=2169).

-Amendments to the Religion Law in 2015 abolished the Gengesh (Council) for Religious Affairs, together with the dual role that regional imams had in implementing state policy on religion (see F18News 13 October 2009 http://www.forum18.org/Archive.php?article_id=1361).
+A presidential decree of 19 February 2015 (followed by amendments to the Religion Law later in 2015) abolished the Gengesh (Council) for Religious Affairs, together with the dual role that regional imams had in implementing state policy on religion (see F18News 13 October 2009 http://www.forum18.org/Archive.php?article_id=1361).

 The new state body established in 2015 to control religious activity - the Commission for Work with Religious Organisations, subject to the Cabinet of Ministers – is headed by Turkmenistan's former imam Mekan Akyev.